selimslab/selimslab.github.io/_posts/ideas/2020-1-2-compound-with-addition.md

 $2k a month on 7% annual return becomes a million dollars in 20 years

-This is cthe power of compound interest and periodic additions to principal
+This is the power of compound interest and periodic additions to principal

 an interactive tool to explore